Keith Moon: Death

-In mid-1978, Moon moved into Flat 12, 9 Curzon Place (later Curzon Square), Shepherd Market, Mayfair, London, renting from Harry Nilsson.
-Cass Elliot of the Mamas and the Papas had died there four years earlier, at the age of 32; Nilsson was concerned about letting the flat to Moon, believing it was cursed.
+In mid-1978, Moon moved into Flat 12, 9 Curzon Place (later Curzon Square), Mayfair, London, renting from Harry Nilsson.
+Singer Cass Elliot of the Mamas & the Papas had died there four years earlier, at the age of 32; Nilsson was concerned about letting the flat to Moon, believing it was cursed.
 Townshend disagreed, assuring him that "lightning wouldn't strike the same place twice".

 After moving in, Moon began a prescribed course of Heminevrin (clomethiazole, a sedative) to alleviate his alcohol withdrawal symptoms.
 He wanted to get sober, but because of his fear of psychiatric hospitals, he wanted to do it at home.
 Clomethiazole is discouraged for unsupervised detoxification because of its addictive potential, its tendency to induce tolerance, and its risk of death when mixed with alcohol.
 The pills were prescribed by Geoffrey Dymond, a physician who was unaware of Moon's lifestyle.
 Dymond prescribed a bottle of 100 pills, instructing him to take one pill when he felt a craving for alcohol but not more than three pills per day.

-By September 1978 Moon was having difficulty playing the drums, according to roadie Dave "Cy" Langston.
+By September 1978, Moon was having difficulty playing the drums, according to roadie Dave "Cy" Langston.
 After seeing Moon in the studio trying to overdub drums for The Kids Are Alright, he said, "After two or three hours, he got more and more sluggish, he could barely hold a drum stick."

 On 6 September, Moon and Walter-Lax were guests of Paul and Linda McCartney at a preview of a film, The Buddy Holly Story.
 After dining with the McCartneys at Peppermint Park in Covent Garden, Moon and Walter-Lax returned to their flat.
-He watched a film (The Abominable Dr. Phibes), and asked Walter-Lax to cook him steak and eggs.
+He watched a film (The Abominable Dr. Phibes), and asked Walter-Lax to cook him lamb cutlets (which Walter-Lax had stated was his favourite meal).
 When she objected, Moon replied, "If you don't like it, you can fuck off!"
 These were his last words.
 Moon then took some clomethiazole tablets.
 When Walter-Lax checked on him the following afternoon, she discovered he was dead.

 Curbishley phoned the flat at around 5:00 p.m. looking for Moon, and Dymond gave him the news.
 Curbishley told Townshend, who informed the rest of the band.
 Entwistle was giving an interview to two journalists when he was interrupted by a phone call with the news of Moon's death.
-He quickly ended the interview when the journalist asked him about the Who's future plans.
+When asked about the band's future plans, Entwistle burst into tears and quickly ended the interview.